serverless/dashboard/node/packages/aws-lambda-otel-extension/README.md

 Tests create a temporary layer and Lambda resources and remove them after the test is finalized.

+All created resourced are named or prefixed with `test-otel-extension-<testUid>` string, where `testUid` is four characters taken from [local machine id](https://www.npmjs.com/package/node-machine-id) or in case of CI runs a random string. `testUid` string can also be overriden via environment variable `TEST_UID`

 ```bash
 npm run test:integration
 ```